Tax Exempt Savings Plan

 It’s extra useful because it’s an additional tax-free allowance on top of your annual ISA allowance.

-Your money is invested in the POIS Flexible Growth Fund for potential growth over the longer term whilst making a positive impact on society.
+Your money is responsibly invested in the POIS Flexible Growth Fund for potential growth over the longer term whilst making a positive impact on society.

 Life cover is automatically included at no additional cost to you.